Pedro-Filipe/DT-CMR_visualise_eigenvector_and_tensor_fields/README.md

-# DT-CMR_visualise_eigenvector_and_tensor_fields
+# DT-CMR: visualise eigenvector and tensor fields

-MATLAB and python code to visualise eigenvector and tensor fields with Paraview
+MATLAB and python code to visualise eigenvector and tensor fields in 3D with Paraview.

 coming soon...